C-D-Lewis/pge/docs/pge_ws.md

 ## Connecting to a Server

 The client **MUST** wait for the phone to signal PebbleKit JS is ready with the 'ready' event.
-To accomodate for this, prepare PGE WS in app initialization:
+To accomodate for this, prepare PGE WS in app initialization, supplying the URL, and two handlers for when the connection attempt returns, and when data is received.

+When the 'ready' event is received, the connection will be attempted and the result passed to the `PGEWSConnectedHandler`.
+At this point, each successfully connected client is given an ID by the server, and can be read with `pge_ws_get_client_id()`:

 ```
+static void ws_connection_handler(bool successful) {
+  APP_LOG(APP_LOG_LEVEL_INFO, "Got ID: %d", pge_ws_get_client_id());
+}

+static void ws_received_handler() {

+}

 void pge_init() {
   // Start engine
   pge_begin(GColorBlack, logic, draw, click);